-North Korean ship docks in Chinese port despite coal embargo
+North Korean ships dock in Chinese port despite coal embargo

 Coal ban

-China said in February it was halting all coal imports from North Korea for 2017 in accordance with a UN Security Council resolution passed last year.

-"Imports of coal produced in North Korea -- including shipments already declared to the customs but yet to be released -- will be suspended for the remainder of this year," China's Ministry of Commerce said in a statement.

 Coal is North Korea's main export and an important source of foreign currencies for its fragile economy.
-Most of North Korea's exported coal is shipped to China, its only major ally on the global stage.
+Most of the country's exported coal is shipped to China, its only major ally on the global stage.

-The link between Beijing and Pyongyang has been frayed by North Korea's repeated missile tests, and increased pressure from Washington on China to act to prevent further nuclear tests by Pyongyang.
+The link between Beijing and Pyongyang has been frayed by North Korea's repeated missile tests and increased pressure from Washington on China to act to prevent further nuclear tests by Pyongyang.

-North Korea has conducted five nuclear tests since the early 2000s, all of which have been roundly condemned by China.
+North Korea has conducted five nuclear tests since the early 2000s, all of which China has roundly condemned.

-On Thursday, a day after North Korea's Vice Foreign Minister said Pyongyang would test missiles weekly and use nuclear weapons if threatened, Chinese Foreign Ministry spokesman Lu said Beijing was "gravely concerned" about North Korea's recent nuclear and missile activities.
+On Thursday, a day after the North Korean vice foreign minister said Pyongyang would test missiles weekly and use nuclear weapons if threatened, Lu said Beijing was "gravely concerned" about these recent nuclear and missile activities.

-Lu also praised recent US statements about "using whatever peaceful means possible to resolve the (Korean) Peninsula nuclear issue."
+The Chinese official also praised recent US statements about "using whatever peaceful means possible to resolve the (Korean) Peninsula nuclear issue."

+President Donald Trump has previously urged China to do more about North Korea.
+On Friday, he tweeted that the country was "very much the economic lifeline to North Korea so, while nothing is easy, if they want to solve the North Korean problem, they will."

 Military moves

-Tensions have been on a knife edge on the peninsula amid tit-for-tat saber rattling from Pyongyang and Washington and a major military parade in North Korea, during which several potential new intercontinental ballistic missiles (ICBMs) were unveiled, and a failed missile launch.
+Tensions on the peninsula have been on a knife-edge amid tit-for-tat saber rattling from Pyongyang and Washington, and a major military parade in North Korea and its failed missile launch.

-During a recent visit to Japan, US Vice President Mike Pence called North Korea the "most dangerous and urgent threat" to the region and vowed any North Korean attack on US forces or their allies would be met with "overwhelming" force.
+During a visit this week to Japan, US Vice President Mike Pence called North Korea the "most dangerous and urgent threat" to the region and vowed any North Korean attack on US forces or their allies would be met with "overwhelming" force.

-According to US defense official, Chinese air force land-attack, cruise-missile-capable bombers were put on "high alert" earlier this week as part of what is believed to be a Chinese effort to "reduce the time to react to a North Korea contingency."
+According to a US defense official, China put cruise missile-capable bombers on "high alert" this week as part of what is believed to be a Chinese effort to "reduce the time to react to a North Korea contingency."

-The official said the US also has seen an extraordinary number of Chinese military aircraft being brought up to full readiness through intensified maintenance.
+The official said the United States also has seen an extraordinary number of Chinese military aircraft being brought up to full readiness.

-On Friday, South Korea said it was closely watching North Korea in days ahead because it could "carry out a provocation at any time" around the April 25 anniversary of the founding of the Korean People's Army.
+On Friday, South Korea said it was closely watching North Korea in the days ahead because it could "carry out a provocation at any time" around the April 25 anniversary of the founding of its army.